Ryan and Rynae’s Story

-Teen Summer Employment Training (SET) Program – During the summer months Teen SET provides 20 youth between the ages of 13 – 16 with critical life skills, career and college exploration, financial literacy, educational and employment focused trips and employment readiness training.
+Teen Summer Employment Training (SET) Program – During the summer months Teen SET provides youth between the ages of 13 – 16 with critical life skills, career and college exploration, financial literacy along with educational and employment focused trips and employment readiness training.

 Camp Mariposa was launched in September 2015 with the support of the Philadelphia-based Moyer Foundation.
 The weekend overnight camp supports children ages 9 to 12 who are impacted by substance abuse in their families.
 YEP hosts six camps annually, as well as supplemental enrichment and mentoring activities between camping trips.
 Camp Mariposa gives children the knowledge, tools and coping skills to help prevent them from developing an addiction of their own and helps break the intergenerational cycle of addiction.

 YEP campers participate in traditional camp activities such as swimming, camp fires and arts and crafts combined with therapeutic sessions designed to teach children a variety of problem-solving and self-care strategies.
 Small group discussions and activities give children a chance to create relationships with fellow campers who can understand what they are going through.
 Structured educational components teach children about the physical and mental effects of drugs and alcohol, as well as their own predisposition to addiction.

 - May 5-7: (Camp Living Waters in Loranger, LA)